kubrickfr/avsc-wiki/API.md

     `compressedData` is a buffer of compressed data, and must call `cb(err, uncompressedData)` on completion.
 The default contains handlers for the `'null'` and `'deflate'` codecs.
+  + `readerSchema` {String|Object|Type} An optional schema used to resolve the values encoded in the file.
+This schema should be compatible with the schema used to write the file.
   + `noDecode` {Boolean} Do not decode records before returning them.
   + `parseHook(schema)` {Function} Function called to generate the type from the schema contained in the file.
 This can be used to pass in addtional options